Installation and set-up

 - I’m using supplemented EM standard errors but the SEM cycles finish very quickly without converging?
 The point estimates of my items look OK.
 How do I fix this?

-- I have GPC item parameters from a different program that I would like to use to score data in flexMIRT®.
+- I have item parameters from a different program that I would like to use to score data in flexMIRT®.
 How do I transform the values I have into the values flexMIRT® requires for the -prm file?

 - If flexMIRT® is only estimating the intercepts, where are the SEs for the difficulty/b-parameters coming from when flexMIRT® is reporting unidimensional models?